FossCrunch/Pro/_posts/Science/2018-05-16-Scientists successfully transfered memory from one snail to other.md

 posterurl: /assets/img/poster/2018-05-16-sea-snail-memory-transfer-p.jpg
 post: true
 ---
-<p>Neuroscientists at the University of California in Los Angeles have successfully transferred memory from one snail to another through injecting RNA.
+<p><span class="first-letter">N</span>euroscientists at the University of California in Los Angeles have successfully transferred memory from one snail to another through injecting RNA.
 Yes, they did, this questions the basic understanding of where and how memories are stored in the brain.</p>
 <p>Scientists have been studying about Sea Snail for a long time.
 Sea snail has about sum of <strong>20000 Neurons</strong> which is very much less compared to humans <strong>100 billion</strong> neurons.
 But the functionality is more likely similar to humans.
 They transmit impulse as the human brain do.</p>
 <p>Ok now let's figure out how scientists did that.</p>
 <p><strong>David Glanzman</strong>, a neurobiologist at the University of California in Los Angeles, according to him the kind of memory that triggers a defensive reflex action in snail is not encoded in the connections(synapses) between brain cells, but in the <strong>RNA.</strong></p>